ommastic/treact-web-design/README.md

 # treact-web-design
 This project is a web design of a particular section from Treact.
 Most units, fonts size values are from Treact.
+The web design was segmented into different sections.